-K & H Cockington Carriages run their services in the peak season from Cockington Court and you can enjoy a lovely carriage ride through the Country Park, passed the manor house and in the village itself!
+K & H Cockington Carriages run their services in the peak season from Cockington Court and you can enjoy a lovely carriage ride through the Country Park, past the manor house, and in the village itself!

 14. Find hidden gems and stunning laneways

 Wherever you turn in Cockington, there are amazing things to find around every corner.

 From babbling brooks and quaint bridges, walking paths in the countryside, gorgeous laneways, and even red telephone boxes!